SanteriK123/kompressori/README.md

-# Kompressori is a front-end for ffmpeg that compresses videos to a specified size
+# Kompressori

-This is a crappy app that does as described above, using ffmpeg and PySide6 for the front-end.
-Entirely and embarassedly done with ChatGPT so don't expect much.
+This is an app for compressing videos to a desired size, by calculating the approximate file size using information about the video, using ffmpeg and PySide6 for the front-end.
+This was made with ChatGPT.
+## Development and building

+To test the app, run `python3 kompressori.py`
+To build the application, just run `makepkg -si` in the root (requires Arch-based distro)